FindArticles FindArticles

 2. Legal Limitations

-In many countries, ATI can only be used by law enforcement or government agencies with a court order.
-Misuse of ATI without proper authorization could lead to legal consequences.
+In some countries, ATI is restricted to be used by law enforcement or government authorities through a court order.
+Unauthorized use of ATI may lead to legal action.

 3. Data Security